The Nervous System

 And the worst part is that you will wholeheartedly believe them.

-Your nervous system knows these are incredibly effective.
-Especially since your it may been telling you these things your whole life.
-Your early relationships probably taught you things like having needs is selfish, your feelings don’t matter, your pain isn’t important, etc. Those experiences make it really easy to believe when your nervous system later tells you you don’t deserve good things or you’re not worth being chosen.
+Your nervous system knows these messages are incredibly effective, especially if it’s been telling you some version of them your whole life.
+Early relationships may have taught you things like having needs is selfish, your feelings don’t matter, or your pain isn’t important.
+Those experiences make it much easier to believe the conclusions your nervous system delivers later.

 So they feel like facts.
 They come with emotional intensity and a sense of certainty that’s hard to shake.
-Your nervous system doesn’t care if you’re happy.
-It doesn’t care about inner peace.
+Your nervous system doesn’t care if you’re happy or at peace.
 All it cares about is safety, and it needs you to believe the message so you’ll push away what it has deemed a threat, no matter how safe it actually is.

 Sadly, logic rarely helps.
-You can know, intellectually, that this person genuinely loves you or that it’s ok to choose yourself.
-You can know you’re not being forgotten or replaced.
+You can know, intellectually, that this person genuinely loves you or that it’s okay to choose yourself.
 But feeling isn’t the same as knowing, and feelings run the show.